thanis1/ReapeadPatternCounting/README.md

 - NumPy >= 1.24, OpenCV >= 4.8, SciPy >= 1.11, PyYAML >= 6.0
 - PyTorch >= 2.0 + TorchVision >= 0.15 (ResNet only)

+#Potential improvements and future directions

+- Try a detection-based model, for instance YOLO-E: Real-Time Seeing Anything.
+- Automate the selection of confidences and the weighting between models through proper benchmarking and validation.
+- Use a smaller architecture than ResNet.
+- Try different activation functions for the CNN feature map method.
 ## References

 [1] E. Rublee, V. Rabaud, K. Konolige, and G. Bradski, "ORB: An efficient alternative to SIFT or SURF," in *Proc.
 IEEE International Conference on Computer Vision (ICCV)*, 2011, pp. 2564-2571.